 IFS recognizes that the interlinked development challenges facing humanity increasingly require scientists to work with each other, as well as with other professions and specialists.
 Support will therefore be provided for collaborative research teams – including interdisciplinary teams, which combine researchers’ strengths, expertise, and experience, to address a larger topic or a research issue where more than one discipline is required.

-Before IFS provide this opportunity more widely, the Collaborative Research Approach is being first piloted in collaboration with the Carnegie Corporation in East, southern and Anglophone West Africa, amongst groups of early-career scientists with a specific research interest in Neglected and Underutilized Species (NUS).
+Before IFS provide this opportunity more widely, the Collaborative Research Approach is being first piloted in collaboration with the Carnegie Corporation in selected countries of East, southern and West Africa, amongst groups of early-career scientists with a specific research interest in Biodiversity (the 2nd session of the pilot in 2014) and (for the 1st session 2012-13) Neglected and Underutilized Species (NUS).
 IFS will test how we can best support collaborative research, monitor and evaluate carefully our pilot efforts, and following our learning from this pilot we aim to open this granting option to other IFS applicants in wider disciplines.